BNC vs PFU for Crypto in France: Which Regime Applies, and the Thresholds (2026)

 - Reconcile against DAC8-reported data (see DAC8 impact on individuals).

-Wag3s Folio separates disposals (PFU/150 VH bis) from reward income (BNC at receipt FMV), so both taxable moments are captured rather than only the disposal, and reconciles against DAC8-reported activity.
-See the Folio product page.
+Wag3s Folio separates disposals (PFU / 150 VH bis) from reward income (BNC at receipt fair-market value), so both taxable moments are captured rather than only the disposal, and it reconciles against DAC8-reported activity.
+The professional-versus-occasional classification is a legal judgement on a bundle of facts; Folio supplies the documented history for it, and is designed to support a qualified French expert-comptable who makes the call, not to make it itself.

 Further reading